sider/sider-docs/docs/advanced-settings/inline-comments.md

 ![Inline Comments Settings](../assets/inline-comments-setting.png)

-{% hint style="warning" %}
-If the Test Mode section is set to `ON`, Sider will post comments to your pull request.
+> If the Test Mode section is set to `ON`, Sider will post comments to your pull request.
 Note that this interface requires Sider to be enable as a GitHub App.
-{% endhint %}